Create Database Links to

 /

-You can create database links from an Autonomous Database to a target Oracle database that is on a private endpoint.
+To create a database link to a target Oracle database on a private endpoint using

 Note